 Minimalism is a current marketing trend that exudes the philosophy of “less is more.”
 Clear, concise information and well-designed, simple packaging are highly valued by consumers.

-Customers are more likely to engage with a simple display of information and unique presentation of visuals, versus an overwhelming smorgasbord of superfluity.
+Headphonage customers are more likely to engage with a simple display of information and unique presentation of visuals, versus an overwhelming smorgasbord of superfluity.
+You can contact packaging manufacturers to help you create a packaging for your brand.
+Specializing in art prints and posters?
+Contact paper core manufacturers to keep that neat and sturdy feel in your packaging.
 It is important to know why your target audience finds an allure in minimalism and how you can mold your content to fit this popular trend.
-Here are some tips on how you can market your company, product or services in a more minimalist manner:
+Here on are some tips on how you can market your company, product or services in a more minimalist manner:

 Target Audience Schema

 Millennials and Gen Y consumers seem most drawn to the idea and aesthetics of minimalism.
+Many young people are using https://www.facebook.com/inventhelp/ that is a leading inventor service firm that helps your business grow.
 These generations have experienced an economic recession, reduced job market and an increase in student loans — factors that have shaped how they view the material world.
 This generation is aware of how suddenly there can be a flux in their economic status, so they gravitate towards more simple and minimalist practices and materials.

 Visual, data-driven information is what current consumers seek and share.
 Infographics are a new trend, relative to minimalism, that can powerfully share information in a eye-catching, visual format.